How Living in the Moment Can Help You Get Past Grief

 Refer to the past when you must, but avoid reliving grief or daydreaming.

 Plan for the future, but don't obsess over it.

-Simply look at what you're experiencing right now and immerse yourself in it.
+Look at what you're experiencing right now, find something to be grateful for and immerse yourself in that gratitude.

 When your mind is completely focused on the present moment, you'll be surprised at how beautifully energizing life can be!

 Remember, God will go with you.
 He will not leave you or forget you.
 Deuteronomy 31:6